Domperidone use while Breastfeeding

 Summary of Use during Lactation

-Domperidone is not approved for marketing in the United States by the US Food and Drug Administration, but is available in Canada and other countries.
+Domperidone is not approved for marketing in the United States by the U.S. Food and Drug Administration (FDA), but is available in other countries.
 Domperidone may also be available from some compounding pharmacies in the US.
 The quality of such products cannot be assured, and the FDA has warned against their use.

 Data available from 4 small studies on the excretion of domperidone into breastmilk are somewhat inconsistent, but infants would probably receive less than 0.1% of the maternal weight-adjusted dosage.
-No adverse effects have been published in a limited number of breastfed infants whose mothers were taking domperidone.
+No adverse effects have been found in a limited number of published cases of breastfed infants whose mothers were taking domperidone.

 Maternal Levels.
 Thirty breastmilk samples were obtained from 6 mothers taking domperidone 10 mg 3 times daily and 28 milk samples were obtained from 5 mothers taking domperidone 20 mg 3 times daily.
 Average concentrations of the drug in breastmilk were 0.28 mcg/L with the lower dosage and 0.49 mcg/L with the higher dosage.
 The authors estimated that a fully breastfed infant would receive daily dosages of 0.04 and 0.07 mcg/kg daily, respectively, at these maternal dosages.
 The estimated weight-adjusted maternal dosages were 0.012% and 0.009%, respectively.